DinisCruz/Book_Hacking_Portugal/manuscript/Open-Source.md

 type: content
 ---

-## Open Source
+## Open source

 ### Openness is key

 For most of the ideas defended here to work, and not back-fire, even if they create strong command-and-control systems/environments, we need a very high degree of transparency and openness.
-This is exactly what the Open Source and Creative Commons worlds provide.
+This is exactly what the Open source and Creative Commons worlds provide.

 OWASP is a good example of an organization that has a very strong open model it applies to everything, right through to its governance and fiscal transparency.

 Git is also a key part of this, since Git enables effective collaboration, allowing others to contribute, even if they are direct competitors in other products or services.

+### Open source is not Communism
+Open source is not Communism.
+It is a successful business model, used by all major companies and governments in the world.
+It has a proven community model with largely successful enterprise software developed by thousands of developers.
+Open source is more than just code; together with Creative Commons it provides an approach to how to communicate, live, and share.
+Embracing open source values makes markets more efficient and fair, and more profitable for a wider group of people.

+We should use open source to change the rules of the game, and we should bear in mind that the expansion of open source is a matter of 'when', and not 'if'.

 ### FOSS Values